Southern Magnolia Paper Flower Template – Step by Step DIY Tutorial

 Instructions

-- First, fold your rectangle in half lengthwise.
+- First, fold your stamen rectangle in half lengthwise.

 - Using fringe or regular scissors, cut small slits down the entire length of the folded side.

-- Then, open the rectangle up and reverse the fold and glue the two non-fringed ends together.
+- Then, open the rectangle, reverse the fold, and glue the two non-fringed ends together.

 - Add some glue to the edge of the paper and wrap it down the wire stem, adding glue as you go.